pkoperek/braindump/_posts/2014-10-05-notes-on-cc-chap3.md

 ---
 layout: post
-title: notes from "Clean Code - Functions" chapter
+title: notes on "Clean Code - Functions" chapter
 ---

 Main thoughts I want to remember from that chapter: